eclipse-rdf4j/rdf4j-doc/site/content/news/performance-in-3.2.md

 when using IsolationLevels.NONE.

 NativeStore has received three upgrades in the 3.2 release: predictive reads, dynamic caching and lower IO for transactions.
-This gives us around a 15% higher transaction throughput for small transactions.
+The lowering of transaction IO gives us around a 15% higher transaction throughput for small transactions.
 Predictive reads and dynamic caching make queries that read a lot of data up to 70% faster, a good example is `SELECT DISTINCT ?p WHERE {?s ?p ?o}`.
 The dynamic caching will help